Post-Operative Wound Instructions

 - You will need to clean along your suture line once daily.
-First wash your hands, then gently clean the suture line with soap and water.
+First, wash your hands, then gently clean the suture line with soap and water.
 Make sure that you remove any dried blood or scab that has formed.
 Gently blot the wound dry to remove any excess moisture.
-Coat the suture line with a layer of vaseline.
+Coat the suture line with a layer of Vaseline.
 Cover this with a non-stick bandage to keep the ointment in place.
 Showering is allowed and soap and water may run over your stitches, but the shower should not spray directly onto the incision line.
 Some drainage is normal.

 - If you have a skin graft: Cleanse your skin graft once daily.
 Be sure to wash your hands first.
 Wash gently with soap and water.
 Make sure that you remove any dried blood or scab that has formed.
 Gently blot the area dry.
-Cover the entire skin graft with a layer of vaseline and keep the skin graft covered with a non-stick bandage or Band-Aid.
+Cover the entire skin graft with a layer of Vaseline and keep the skin graft covered with a non-stick bandage or Band-Aid.
 Showering is allowed, but do not allow the water to hit the skin graft directly.
 Some drainage is normal.

-GENERAL WOUNT CARE INSTRUCTIONS
+GENERAL WOUND CARE INSTRUCTIONS

 If you have been instructed to ice your surgery site, you should do the ice compress over your pressure bandage.
 Ice should be applied for 10-15 minutes only.
 Repeat this every 2 hours for the day of the surgery until bedtime.
-A bag of frozen vegetable, such as peas, makes a good ice compress.
+A bag of frozen vegetables, such as peas, makes a good ice compress.

-DO NOT take any medications containing aspirin, ibuprofen or vitamin E for 2 days after your surgery, unless otherwise directed by your doctor.
+DO NOT take any medications containing aspirin, ibuprofen, or vitamin E for 2 days after your surgery, unless otherwise directed by your doctor.